22 Species in Genus Dipsacus

 The Teasel’s Tale: A Prickly Affair

 My name is Ferb Vu, and I’ve always been drawn to the unusual.
 While others might find beauty in the delicate petals of a rose or the vibrant colors of a tulip, I find myself captivated by the unique architecture and defiant spirit of the teasel.
-This genus of flowering plants, known scientifically as Dipsacus, is often overlooked, dismissed as a prickly weed.
+This genus of flowering plants, known scientifically as Dipsacus, belong to the Caprifoliaceae family, is often overlooked, dismissed as a prickly weed.
 But to me, it’s a symbol of resilience and resourcefulness, a testament to nature’s ability to adapt and thrive even in the harshest conditions.

 A Spiny Introduction